callbellchat/callbell-public-docs/docs/api/reference/webhooks/introduction.md

 :::caution
 Callbell doesn't support `localhost` as webhook URL.
 If you need to debug a local application use instead a service to expose your local dev environment like [Ngrok](https://ngrok.com).
 :::

+After subscribing to an event, Callbell will perform connection checks periodically.
+You can answer it back with a status code of `200` and a body with `{"status": "ok"}`.

+If the endpoint does not respond for 10 minutes, we will send the account admin an email.
+If it does not respond for 6 hours, the webhook subscription will be disabled.